 I like the depth of flavor I get from a mix of both honey and maple syrup here, but you can certainly use all one or the other!
 You can also substitute 1/3 cup of white or brown sugar for the natural sweeteners if you like.

-- A pinch of ground ginger, grated ginger root, or a knob of fresh ginger; A splash of whisk(e)y; Extra orange juice or orange zest; Sprig of rosemary; Dash of vanilla
+Optional add-ins: A pinch of ground ginger, grated ginger root, or a knob of fresh ginger; A splash of whisk(e)y; Extra orange juice or orange zest; Sprig of rosemary; Dash of vanilla

 To make this recipe ahead of time, follow the recipe as written and let cranberry sauce cool completely.
 Store it in an airtight container in the fridge for up to a week or store in the freezer until you're ready to use it.
 Let frozen cranberry sauce defrost for a day or two in the fridge, or place frozen cranberry sauce in a slow cooker or saucepan and cook, stirring occasionally, over low heat until warm.
 Serve cranberry sauce at any temperature you like: hot, cold and straight from the fridge, or at room temperature.